 Applications must be made on the Sixth Form Application Form which can be obtained from the school together with the Sixth Form Prospectus, which details the academic entry requirements for admission to individual courses.
-Completed forms must be returned to the school by (please contact school direct).
-A provisional offer of a place, subject to confirmation of meeting the required academic entry requirements, will be made by (please contact school direct).
+Completed forms must be returned to the school by Friday, 15 March 2013.
+A provisional offer of a place, subject to confirmation of meeting the required academic entry requirements, will be made by Friday, 19 April, 2013.